 The woods that rim the Basin to the south have a softer, more life-supporting look than the slopes above Panther Pass.
 They feature the same junipers and pinyon pines and the same pricklypear and century plant, but the difference is the grass.
 Tall and short, gold and blue, tasseled, tufted and feathered, it grows so thickly under the trees and between the shrubs that it all but covers the ground.
-You find basketgrass, too, with leaf edges like fine sawteeth and their tips fraved into curls of twine.
+You find basketgrass, too, with leaf edges like fine sawteeth and their tips frayed into curls of twine.
 With such abundant cover animals should thrive, and judging from the scat they do.
 In the fall the pricklypear is still in fruit, and it appears that everyone is eating brick-red tunas.
 At lower elevations where the tunas have already gone by, many animals are eating black persimmons.

 But strong as the signs of life are, the evidence of death and dying cannot be ignored.
 You hear the shrieks of some creature on the edge of a little meadow, watch a hawk come to circle the tree tops, wonder who has won that contest as the cries cease and the hawk flies off.
-You smell the pungent odor

-The mountain lion's mystique explains the many park place names that bear its alias, panther.
-Sightings of these regal cats occur throughout the park, especially at dusk or after dark.
+You smell the pungent odor The mountain lion's mystique explains the many park place names that bear its alias, panther.
+Most park sightings of these regal cats occur at Panther Pass, usually in May or June.